moshemm/CoLing_mag_2021/README.md

 # CoLing_mag_2021
-## Materinals for Computational Linguistics Intro course for 1-year MA, Russian State University of Humanities.
+## Materials for Computational Linguistics Intro course for 1-year MA.

 1. Introduction.
 Tasks of CoLing and NLP
 2. Text data preprocessing